Remote Onboarding Checklist for New Virtual Employees

 1 in 5 new hires ghosted their employers on the first day of their new job.
 Indeed research suggests that poor communication and transparency are the leading factors for this behavior.

-With the rise of remote work culture, preparing new hires for their first day (and first few months) on the job is more crucial than ever before.
+With the rise of remote work culture, preparing new hires for their first day (and first few months) on the job is one of the most significant employee onboarding challenges.
 A solution?
 A better remote onboarding process to make the remote employee training experience as personalized & seamless as possible.

 With remote onboarding playing a key role in a new hire’s success and satisfaction, it is crucial to understand the challenge in the first place.